“I’ll take “Things You Never Hear” for $1000 Alex.”

 But I’m also fully aware of many schools that are creating wonderful learning opportunities and spaces that take full advantage of limited resources.
 The aren’t really like a Starbucks or like Google but are uniquely like themselves.
 Schools like SAIL in Surrey, BC, Caufeild Elementary in West Vancouver and H. B. Beal in London, ON.
 These aren’t perfect and they aren’t much alike in some respects but like hundreds of schools around the world, they don’t need to be envious of any business culture because they’re too busy creating their own unique space.

 This is not to say we can’t learn from others or other organizations but my argument is that schools aren’t like businesses or video games in most respects.
 The danger is leaning too heavily on metaphors which have very different objectives.
 The “make school more like a business” mantra creates all kinds of bad scenarios.
-Indeed, our obsession with data is partially due to the influence of business practices.
+Indeed, our obsession with data is partially due to the influence of business practices, like the use of the right surveys to measure employee engagement for your business.
+Other business sectors like retail may also benefit from business data that supports the idea of redefining their brands to boost their sales.
+This may include redesigning their packaging, renovating their retail spaces and using top-quality shop supplies, and launching new marketing campaigns.
+They may also invest in new business equipment like weighing scales.
+If you’re planning to buy a new weighing system for your business, you may click here to shop.

 I know, it’s not likely going to happen.
-But my belief is that schools have some great unfair advantages and opportunities.
+But I believe that schools have some great unfair advantages and opportunities.
 Spend a little time combing the #LoveMySchool hashtag to see just a sampling of unique greatness that’s unlike any business or institution.
-Until we start seeing schools great potential as unique, vibrant spaces, we’ll always be looking for others to show us the way.
+Until we start seeing schools’ great potential as unique, vibrant spaces, we’ll always look for others to show us the way.